What are bladder stones?

 In general, there are three main treatment options for bladder stones: 1) surgical removal; 2) non-surgical removal by urohydropropulsion, and 3) dietary dissolution.
 The specific treatment that is recommended for your dog will depend on the type of stone that is present.
 Your veterinarian will discuss the pros and cons of each treatment option with you in more detail, based on your dog's individual circumstances.

-Option 1: Surgical removal of bladder stones.
+Surgical removal of bladder stones.
 This is often the quickest way of treating bladder stones; however, it may not be the best option for patients that have other health concerns, or in whom general anesthesia could be risky.
-With this option, the stones are removed via a cystotomy, which means that the bladder is surgically exposed and opened so that the stones can be removed.
+With this option, the stones are removed via cystotomy; a surgical procedure to access and open the bladder so that the stones can be removed.
 This surgery is routinely performed by many veterinarians and dogs usually make a rapid post-operative recovery.
-If the stones have obstructed the urethra, so that the dog is unable to urinate, an emergency procedure must be performed IMMEDIATELY to save the dog's life.
+If the stones have obstructed the urethra, such that the dog is unable to urinate, an emergency procedure must be performed IMMEDIATELY to save the dog's life.

-Option 3: Dietary dissolution.
-In some cases, bladder stones can be dissolved by feeding the dog a special diet that is formulated to dissolve bladder stone(s).
+Dietary dissolution.
+In some cases, bladder stones can be dissolved by feeding your dog a special diet that is formulated to dissolve bladder stone(s).
 This diet will be tailored to the specific type of stone that is present.
 The advantage of this option is that it avoids surgery.
 It can be a very good choice for some dogs.
 However, it has three disadvantages:

 - It is slow.
-It may take several weeks or a few months to dissolve a large stone so the dog may continue to have hematuria, dysuria, and recurrent infections during that time.
-The risk of urethral obstruction remains high during this period.
+It may take several weeks or a few months to dissolve a large stone, so your dog may continue to have hematuria, dysuria, and recurrent infections during that time.
+The risk of urethral obstruction remains high during this time.

 - Not all dogs will eat the special diet.
 These diets will not work unless they are fed exclusively.
 This means that NO TREATS or supplements can be given to your dog while it is on the special diet.